Swimming After Circumcision: Real Experiences, Real Anxiety, Real Support

 He wanted to return to the gym and swim several times a week.

 His doctor said baths were fine after two weeks.
 A doctor friend said chlorine was probably okay.
 But his surgeon — the one he trusted most — wasn’t available for two more weeks.
+So he turned to other men for lived experience.

-“Don’t swim until the stitches are out and the wound is closed.”
+And the responses were consistent: “Don’t swim until the stitches are out and the wound is closed.”

 Not because chlorine is inherently dangerous — but because uncertainty is.